 “Each class can only accommodate 30 students.
-Ever since the other students saw what the Maharani girls have been working on and producing at the end of their classes, they have expressed interest to join too,” she said when met at SRJK (T) Mahathma Gandhi Kalasalai.
+Ever since the other students saw what the girls in the School Outreach Programme have been working on and producing at the end of their classes, they have expressed interest to join too,” she said when met at SJK (T) Mahathma Gandhi Kalasalai.

 “The girls often feel alone without any guidance from family.
 These activities keep the girls excited, happy and motivated to be better.
 I am so glad they have these programmes with girls like this in mind,” she said.

 “Last year, the girls did flower bouquets which we helped to sell on Facebook for RM5 to RM10 each.
 It was just before Mother’s Day, the response was very good and the girls made RM350,” she said.

 Without the money, the girls would have to fork out RM10 each, which many of them could not afford to spend on a painting activity.
 A teacher with 24 years of experience, Azizah said the girls also look forward to the free tuition classes, offered every Saturday.
 “These girls never had anyone to speak to or share their thoughts.
 Sometimes they can be a little lost, without any support or guidance.

 The classes have done a lot to them, lifting them up and helping to shape them to become better students,” she said.

 This gives them the tools to develop into confident, responsible and civic- minded women and members of society.
 The programme involves a camp conducted over three phases and a Learning Lab where a strong foundation is built for the girls to embrace their future in more positive ways.

 RYTHM Foundation hopes to introduce the Maharani Programme in Government schools as part of the curriculum and encourage more partnerships from the corporate sector.